-Learn some fun facts about Milan to better understand what you see and experience.
+Learn some fun facts about Milan to better understand what you see and experience in the Italian city.

 Everyone knows that Milan is the Italian capital of fashion and design, that it is the location of the famous Milan Cathedral, or Duomo as it’s known, as well as the Teatro alla Scala Opera House.